Sidmouth Folk Week 2009: The Bulverton Campsite.

-Some festivals (for example Chippenham) insist on Caravan Club rules.
+Some festivals (for example Chippenham) mark out pitches in advance.
 Their site is one of most organised in the UK.

 At Warwick, site notes say that outfits must be 3m apart - but the festival could not operate if this was enforced.

 As a compromise, Warwick use 6 metre wide roadways, so (they claim!) two fire engines can get to an incident side by side!